luisparravicini/chimalacatl/README.md

 All the variables can be specified as parameters to the script:

 ```
-usage: download.py [-h] --date DATE [--depth DEPTH] [--target TARGET] [--annotated] [--force]
+usage: download.py [-h] --date DATE [--depth DEPTH] [--target TARGET] [--annotated] [--force] [--location LOCATION]

 Donwloads Himawari8 images.

 optional arguments:
   -h, --help           show this help message and exit
   --date DATE          The day used to download images, as YYYY-MM-DD
   --depth DEPTH        Depth used (possible values: 4, 8, 16, 20).
 20 is used if no value is specified
-  --target TARGET  Target region defined as left,top,right,bottom.
+  --target TARGET      Target region defined as "left top right bottom".
   --annotated          Create annotated strip images.
   --force              Force creation of strip and target images.
+  --location LOCATION  Location to use to get sunset/sunrise times.
+Specified as "latitude longitude"
 ```